 The Friendly Home has a Medical Director and Attending Physicians on staff who are board-certified in internal medicine.
 A Physician Assistant and two licensed and certified Gerontological Nurse Practitioners are also on staff.
 They have extensive training in the diagnosis and management of diseases and other medical problems.

-Each of the Friendly Home’s nursing units is supervised by a Nurse Manager (Registered Nurse) in addition to an Assistant Nurse Manager or Clinical Coordinator.
-Licensed Practical Nurses (LPNs) and Certified Nursing Assistants (CNAs) and a unit secretary complete the nursing staff on each unit.
+Each of the Friendly Home’s neighborhoods is supervised by a Nurse Manager (Registered Nurse) in addition to an Assistant Nurse Manager or Clinical Coordinator.
+Licensed Practical Nurses (LPNs) and Certified Nursing Assistants (CNAs) and a secretary complete the nursing staff on each neighborhood.
 An RN Supervisor is always on-site at the Friendly Home, 24 hours a day, seven days a week.

 The Friendly Home is proud to maintain a staffing plan that exceeds local averages of ratios of RNs, LPNs and CNAs to Members.
 Moreover, the Home practices Primary Care Nursing, which strives to ensure that Members are cared for by the same nurses and assistants as much and as often as possible.
 This fosters a sense of comfort and familiarity for Members, and enables our nursing staff to provide better, more effective care.